tinyislandgames/tinyislandgames/content/_index.md

 # Hi there!

-We are a small indie studio based in Hobart, Tasmania.
+We are a small indie studio based in Lutruwita/Tasmania.
 Our aim is to make good games in an ethical and sustainable way - which at this stage of our journey means we work dayjobs and mostly work on our games for at most a couple of hours per week.

 We have release our first title, Plains of Havoc into early access on Steam.